ludvigovrevik/Kollapp/docs/purpose.md

 - 📅 Plan group activities
 - 🕒 Enter and modify task deadlines
 - 🔧 Edit task assignments and responsibilities
+- 🔐 Login securely
+- 👥 Create and search for groups

 ---